-Location: Severe wildfires are uncommon throughout Vermont, but minor fires are regular occurrences and could conceivably occur in any part of Leicester.
-Unmowed field edges and grass or shrub vegetation are the most likely locations for fires to start.
+Severe wildfires are uncommon throughout Vermont, but minor fires are regular occurrences and could conceivably occur in any part of Leicester.
+Un-mowed field edges and grass or shrub vegetation are the most likely locations for fires to start.
+The Green Mountain National Forest has done calculations of wildfire burn probability and fire-prone ecosystem types and identified as small number of moderate-probability areas near Silver Lake (Appendix 5).

 A wildfire is the uncontrolled burning of woodlands, brush, or grasslands.
 These do not generally include prescribed fires that are intentionally set to burn for beneficial purposes.
 Leicester's climate, vegetation types, and landscape discourage major wildfires.
 Wildfire conditions in the Champlain Valley are typically at their worst either in spring when dead grass and fallen leaves from the previous year are dry and new leaves and grass have not come out yet.
 The majority of fires in Vermont are caused by burning debris, though they can be a result of naturally occurring influences such as lightning, and exacerbated by drought and extreme heat.
 Open burning of natural and untreated wood, brush, weeds, or grass requires a 'Permit to Kindle Fire' from the Town Forest Fire Warden.
 When there is significant fire danger, open burns are banned entirely.

 There has not been a major wildfire in Leicester or all of Vermont in the last 50 years.
 Most wildland fires occurring in vegetation or natural fuels in Vermont are quickly reported and contained.
 The Town Forest Fire Warden issues permits and local fire departments respond for wildland fire control with mutual aid assistance from other towns and the State, when necessary.
+Several small wildfire ignitions have occurred since 1972 within the Green Mountain National Forest, primarily around Silver Lake (Appendix 5).

-The greatest impacts to communities from wildfires are smoke from wildfires in Canada and the western United States.
-In 2023, Leicester and much of Vermont experienced substantial impacts from Canadian wildfire smoke from June 5 to 8.
-The entire state experienced poor air quality, with records for highest ever 24-hour average concentration of fine particulate matter (PM2.5, $\mu g/m3$), broken several times over multiple days and far exceeding the previous records.
+The greatest impacts to Champlain Valley communities from wildfires are smoke from wildfires in Canada and the western United States.
+In June 2023, Leicester and much of Vermont experienced substantial impacts from Canadian wildfire smoke.
+The entire state experienced poor air quality, with records for highest ever 24-hour average concentration of fine particulate matter (PM2.5, μ g/m3), broken several times over multiple days and far exceeding the previous records.
 Air quality was worst in the south and west of Vermont, with the Air Quality Index exceeding 400 in some locations, considered "hazardous" for all populations, resulting in cancellations of outdoor activities and widespread distribution on N95 masks to the public.